 Identity design is the visual representation of a brand.
 It fuels recognition, amplifies differentiation, and makes big ideas and meaning accessible.
 A complete identity is based on the design of a logo and appears on all materials associated with the brand.
 More than just the logo, it's a system of colour, typography, images and stylized graphics all working together to form a cohesive identity.
 Most identity design projects include a new or updated logo design, but this is not always necessary.
 A brand guidelines manual is then created to establish guidelines in order to maintain the consistency of the brand's identity.

-Types of clients: Companies, non-profit organizations, government departments, places, products, and events.
+Types of clients: Small and medium businesses, non-profit organizations, government departments, places, products, and events.

 Building a strong brand will attract, connect, and inspire.

 Getting started is easy.
 Head over to the contact page and send me a quick message.
 Once we connect we can go over the details of your project.